arcalot/arcalot-round-table/CHARTER.md

 members have voted, the pull request is merged into the `main` branch (always, whether approved or rejected).
-The chairs then record the decision, dissenting comments, and other relevant information in the [`RECORD.md`](art-decisions/RECORD.md) file via another pull request that is reviewed and approved by two active chairs to ensure accuracy.
+The chairs then record the decision, dissenting comments, and other relevant information in the [`RECORD.md`](art-decisions/RECORD.md) file via another pull request that is reviewed and approved by at least 50% of the chairs to ensure accuracy.

 ## Chair Elections